woodyrew/dotfiles/README.md

 ## What does it all do?

-* **.bash_aliases** provides some useful aliases for bash - such as `ls` shows all files, puts a slash in front of directories, uses the long listing format and puts sizes into human readable format
+- **.bash_aliases** provides some useful aliases for bash - such as `ls` shows all files, puts a slash in front of directories, uses the long listing format and puts sizes into human readable format
-* **.gitconfig** has the configuration I use for git. *Note*: **You will need to amend the `name` and `email` in your `~/.gitconfig` file afterwards otherwise it'll have my details for you.**
+- **.gitconfig** has the configuration I use for git. _Note_: **You will need to amend the `name` and `email` in your `~/.gitconfig` file afterwards otherwise it'll have my details for you.**
-* **.gitmessage.txt** provides a template for git messages with what should be included and how long the lines should be.
+- **.gitmessage.txt** provides a template for git messages with what should be included and how long the lines should be.
-* **.inputrc** is a cool little file that provides the functionality that if you type `ssh ` and then key up, it will show you the history of commands starting with ssh - this works for all commands in your history.
+- **.inputrc** is a cool little file that provides the functionality that if you type `ssh ` and then key up, it will show you the history of commands starting with ssh - this works for all commands in your history.
-* **git prompt repo** provides a nice prompt for working with git on the command line.
-See: [bash git prompt on GitHub](https://github.com/magicmonty/bash-git-prompt) for more information.

 ## Oh noes my dotfiles have been overwritten!

 Fear not, your existing dotfiles should have been backed up with a timestamp.

 ```bash
 ls ~/*.bak
 ```

 Should locate them for you.

 # Extras

 In [extras](https://github.com/woodyrew/dotfiles/tree/master/extras/README.md) there's a list of programs and tools I also install.

 ---